 - 2.1.46.
 'Scientific Director' shall mean the executive officer of an Institute of Technology. - 2.1.47.
 'Semester' shall mean the academic calendar that lasts 15-16 weeks for regular programs and 8-12 weeks for summer programs. - 2.1.48.
-'Senate' shall mean the Senate of the University established and empowered as per Article49 of the Proclamation and Article 6 of the Council of Ministers Regulations No.210/2011. - 2.1.49.
+'Senate' shall mean the Senate of the University established and empowered as per Article 49 of the Proclamation and Article 6 of Regulations No.210/2011. - 2.1.49.
 'Student' shall mean any person who is admitted and registered at the University in regular/evening/summer/distance or any other program with the view to pursuing his undergraduate or graduate degrees or improving his language skills or advancing his specialized studies. - 2.1.50.
 'Summer Student' shall mean a student who is enrolled in a summer program. - 2.1.51.
 'University Council Permanent Committee' shall mean a permanent committee established pursuant to Article 57 of the Proclamation. - 2.1.52.
 'University Council' shall mean a consultative body established to advise the president by expressing its views on institutional proposals regarding plans, budget, organizational structures, academic programs, agreements of cooperation, and on division, merger, and closure of academic units as well as on performance. - 2.1.53.
-'University' shall mean Addis Ababa University. - 2.1.54.
-'Vice Presidents' shall mean the executive officers of the University appointed in accordance with Articles 52 and 53 of the Proclamation.

-2.2.
-Interpretation of this Legislation
+'University" shall mean Addis Ababa University. - 2.1.54.
+'Vice Presidents' shall mean the executive officers of the University appointed in accordance with Articles 52 and 53 of the Proclamation. - 2.1.55 'Clinical service' shall mean a service given by an academic staff of the College of Health Sciences in consulting and treating a patient. - 2.1.56 'Community engagement' shall mean a service rendered by the University community for a community, government institutions, business, non-profit organizations and society at large with the objective of solving their problems through capacity building, awareness creation and when necessary with the active engagement of the community with the view to improving the quality of their life. - 2.1.57.
+"Professional librarian" is a person who has been employed as an academic staff and appointed as librarian to lead the University's Library System. - 2.2.
+Interpretation of this Legislation - 2.2.1.

-- 2.2.1.
 The Legislation shall be interpreted in good faith in accordance with the ordinary meaning to be given to the terms of this Legislation in their context and in the light of its object and purpose. - 2.2.2.
-Interpretation of provisions of this Legislation shall be compatible with the provisions of the Proclamation No. 650/2009 and the Council of Ministers Regulations No. 210/2011 and 214/2011 and the object and purposes of this Legislation.
+Interpretation of provisions of this Legislation shall be compatible with the provisions of the Proclamation No. 650/2009 and Regulations No. 210/2011 and Regulations No. 214/2011 and the object and purposes of this Legislation. - 2.2.3.

-- 2.2.3.
 The determination of the object and purposes of this Legislation shall be made taking the following into account: - 2.2.3.1.
-The preamble; and - 2.2.3.2.
-The supplementary means of interpretation which shall include policies of the University approved prior to the coming into force of this Legislation, the preparatory work of the Legislation and the deliberations of the Senate on the final draft of this Legislation. - 2.2.4.
+The preamble and; - 2.2.3.2.
+The supplementary means of interpretation which shall include policies of the University approved prior to the coming into force of this Legislation, the preparatory work of the Legislation and the deliberations of the Senate on the final draft of this Legislation.

+- 2.2.4.
 The Academic Vice President shall be responsible for the appropriate interpretation of this Legislation. - 2.2.5.
-Where controversies ensue in interpreting the provision of this Legislation, the interpretation proffered by the Senate shall be final and binding, not only for the specific case in relation to which the interpretation was needed but for all subsequent applications of the provision concerned.
+Where controversies ensue in interpreting the provision of this Legislation, the interpretation proffered by the Senate shall be final and binding, not only for the specific case in relation to which the interpretation was needed but for all subsequent applications of the provision concerned. - 2.3.

-2.3.
 Gender Reference